haberdashPI/vscode-master-key/README.md

 ### Keybinding Features

+> [!WARNING]
+> For the initial release of Master Key, the Keybinding Features are not yet well documented.
+The main goal of the 0.1.0 release was to make the default keybindings accessible.
+See the roadmap section below for details.
+The finer points of implementing your own keybindings will require some digging into source code and/or asking questions in the discussions section of this repo.

 When you create your own keybindings using Mater Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.

 #### Modal Bindings